THE VIEW FROM MITTELEUROPA: Belarus is now just a pawn in the Kremlin's bigger game

 The Russian agenda was also served by the fact that Belarus is now fully within the geopolitical camp of Moscow: Lukashenko can no longer hedge his bets by positioning his country as a “neutral” territory.

-Quite the opposite, Minsk has sold out entirely on its status as an intermediary between Russia and the West on Ukraine.
+Quite the opposite; Minsk has sold out entirely on its status as an intermediary between Russia and the West on Ukraine.
 Lukashenko has openly endorsed the status of Crimea as the de jure territory of Russia.
 He also stated that his administration would support Russia in the event of an invasion of Ukraine, describing it as “ours.”
 This is not empty bluster: Belarus has emerged as a viable deployment zone for the Russian military, opening up a northern front with which Kyiv would have to contend.

 The question is how seriously Moscow is considering a full-scale invasion of Ukraine.
-Although winnable, such a campaign would be very costly, not least as the support of the Russian population – let alone that of Belarus – is by no means given.
+Although winable, such a campaign would be very costly, not least as the support of the Russian population – let alone that of Belarus – is by no means given.
 Past precedent suggests that Moscow tends towards targeted interventions with clear trade-offs in costs and benefits.

 More likely, Moscow is attempting to consolidate the geopolitical gains – including Belarus – it has accumulated in recent years within the framework of a new agreement with the West.
 This would codify the red lines of Moscow within its regional sphere of influence, while sealing off certain policy paths for hostile neighbours, such as Ukraine and Moldova.